 Smart Museum of Art

-Another one of the things to do in Chicago for free is touring the Smart Museum of Art.
+Another great thing to do in Chicago for free is tour the Smart Museum of Art.
 This University of Chicago Art Museum houses over 15,000 objects.
 Each is dedicated to Asian art, European art, modern art and design, and contemporary art.

 Garfield Park Conservatory